Chapter 1 : stick-on shadows

 She was shocked.
 I wasn't surprised.
 That had been two years ago.
 Mother went to find Father.

-Father came back the next night and he told me a bedtime story.
+Father came back the next night and and put my necklace back around my neck, no longer broken.
+Try not to break it next time, he said sternly and then he smiled and told me a bedtime story.
 Then he went and sat near the window and watched outside.
 This time Peter was sitting right next to him.
 He smiled, but it was subtle and fleeting.
 I fell asleep.

 Father came back the next night and he told me a bedtime story.
 Then he came and lay down in bed with me, but was still watching the window.
 This time Peter was sitting by the door.
 He smiled, but it was subtle and fleeting.
 I fell asleep.